 Matheson Hurdle Past Winners

 About the December Festival Hurdle: The Christmas Hurdling Highlight

 All the presents may have been unwrapped, and the Christmas dinner polished off for another year once Boxing Day rolls around, but for racing fans the festive period really is the gift that keeps on giving.
 Kempton’s King George Meeting takes centre stage on home soil, whilst over in Ireland we have four whole days to get stuck into at Leopardstown’s Christmas Festival.

 One of the highlights of the fourth and final day of this high-class event is this Grade 1 hurdle open to runners aged four and older.
 Held over a trip of two miles, with eight hurdles standing between the competitors and glory, the race was first held at the Dublin venue in 1986, but didn’t gain Grade 1 status until 2002.

 A popular contest ever since that inaugural running, the race has benefitted from significant commercial backing over the years; Paddy Power and Ryanair are amongst those to have lent their support in the past, with Matheson taking over ahead of the 2019 edition.

 Ten-time Irish Champion jumps trainer, Paddy Mullins, being the man to set the benchmark when landing the prize for a sixth time in 1994.
-Aidan O’Brien then came close to joining him at the top – picking up the prize for a fifth time in 2005; but it was Paddy’s son Willie Mullins who finally took over at the head of affairs, courtesy of Sharjah’s back-to-back victories in the race in 2018 and 2019.
-Seemingly far from hanging up his hat, it would no surprise should Willie Mullins add to his haul before calling time on the most illustrious of careers.
+Aidan O’Brien then came close to joining him at the top – picking up the prize for a fifth time in 2005; but it was Paddy’s son Willie Mullins who finally took over at the head of affairs, courtesy of Sharjah’s back-to-back victories in the race in 2018, 2019, 2020 and 2021.
+Seemingly far from hanging up his hat, it would no surprise should Willie Mullins add further to his haul before calling time on the most illustrious of careers.